APC backs SARS disbandment, Police reform

-The All Progressives Congress (APC) on Sunday in Abuja, said it welcomed the Federal Government’s decision to disband the Special Anti Robbery Squad (SARS) and the reform of the Nigeria Police Force.
+The All Progressives Congress (APC) on Sunday in Abuja, said it welcomed Federal Government’s decision to disband the Special Anti-Robbery Squad (SARS) and the reform of the Nigeria Police Force.

 The party said this in a statement issued by Mr Yekini Nabena, its Deputy National Publicity Secretary.